netlogics/software_challenge/README.md

 * click upload

 ## Notes
-Import is handled in the background by redis.
+Import is handled in the background by sidekiq.
 To check for job errors tail -f log/sidekiq.log

 You may receive errors on import due the the google geocoding api rate limits.
 This sample assumes geocoding will be successfull as it was during development.

+Import uses the latitude and longitude provided in the import file to reverse geocode address information.
+The address information is parsed and assigned to address, city, state and postal_code.